 Natural Gas Dryer Stub: $300

-There are a number of benefits to home solar energy.
-You can qualify for tax benefits, reduce emissions, and raise your property values.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+There are many advantages of home solar energy.
+You can raise your property values, save money, and reduce emissions.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

 Of course.
-Denison uses a balanced mixture of solar energy and conventional power sources.
+Denison uses an equal mixture of solar energy and conventional power sources.
 While your panels at home will save you money and lower your home's individual emissions, you'll still benefit from access to the local grid.

-Some frequently-used types of home solar panels in Denison include monocrystalline, polycrystalline and thin-film.
+The most common types of home solar panels in Denison include monocrystalline, polycrystalline and thin-film.
 Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
-Ask your local provider about which solar panels they work with.
+Talk with your local provider about what kinds of solar panels they work with.